Schutzstaffel: Anti-partisan operations

 In response to the army's difficulties in dealing with Soviet partisans, Hitler decided in July 1942 to transfer anti-partisan operations to the police.
 This placed the matter under Himmler's purview.
 As Hitler had ordered on 8 July 1941 that all Jews were to be regarded as partisans, the term "anti-partisan operations" was used as a euphemism for the murder of Jews as well as actual combat against resistance elements.
 In July 1942 Himmler ordered that the term "partisan" should no longer be used; instead resisters to Nazi rule would be described as "bandits".

 Himmler set the SS and SD to work on developing additional anti-partisan tactics and launched a propaganda campaign.
 Sometime in June 1943, Himmler issued the Bandenbekämpfung (bandit fighting) order, simultaneously announcing the existence of the Bandenkampfverbände (bandit fighting formations), with SS-Obergruppenführer Erich von dem Bach-Zelewski as its chief.
 Employing troops primarily from the SS police and Waffen-SS, the Bandenkampfverbände had four principal operational components: propaganda, centralised control and coordination of security operations, training of troops, and battle operations.
-Once the Wehrmacht had secured territorial objectives, the Bandenkampfverbände first secured communications facilities, roads, railways, and waterways.
-Thereafter, they secured rural communities and economic installations such as factories and administrative buildings.
-An additional priority was securing agricultural and forestry resources.
-The SS oversaw the collection of the harvest, which was deemed critical to strategic operations.
+Once the Wehrmacht had secured its territorial objectives, the Bandenkampfverbände first secured communication facilities, roads, railways, and waterways.
+Subsequently, they secured rural communities and economic installations such as factories and administrative buildings.
+Additionally, they protected agricultural and forestry resources.
+The SS oversaw the collection of the harvest, which was considered critical to strategic operations.
 Any Jews in the area were rounded up and killed.
 Communists and people of Asiatic descent were killed presumptively under the assumption that they were Soviet agents.